 Such clauses may redefine entitlements, duties, or remedies previously established, thereby impacting party interests in unforeseen ways.
 The legal implications are substantial, as retroactive changes can affect the enforceability of rights and create uncertainty about prior conduct under the contract.

 Parties may find their original expectations disrupted, leading to disputes over the scope and validity of amended terms.
-Moreover, the shifting of obligations retroactively may influence risk allocation and performance standards.
+The shifting of obligations retroactively may influence risk allocation and performance standards.

 Therefore, while retroactive amendment clauses serve to modify agreements comprehensively, they must be carefully scrutinized to assess their effect on party interests and ensure that any adjustments align with overarching legal principles governing contracts.